windowsair/MaixPy_DOC/en/libs/machine_vision/sensor.md

 ### Start function

-Start the camera
+Start or stop the camera

 ```
-import sensor
 sensor.run(enbale)
 ```